-Headquartered in Harrisburg, Pennsylvania, United Concordia Dental is one of the largest dental insurers in the United States with more than 8 million members worldwide and 1,000 employees.
+Headquartered in Harrisburg, Pennsylvania, United Concordia Dental is one of the largest dental insurers in the United States with more than eight million members worldwide and 1,000 employees.
 United Concordia Companies, Inc. (UCCI) was established as a wholly owned subsidiary of Highmark in 1992.
-UCCI acquired, and today operates, 11 subsidiary companies licensed to transact health insurance and/or dental managed care in all 50 states, the District of Columbia, and Puerto Rico.
+UCCI acquired, and today operates, 11 subsidiary companies licensed to transact health insurance and dental managed care in all 50 states, the District of Columbia, and Puerto Rico.
 UCCI also maintains third-party administrator licenses and utilization review agent certifications in a number of states.

 After the loss of some significant long-term customers, the leadership team at United Concordia Dental knew it must make a big change to stabilize its business.
 Tensions were high and they needed to take action – with meaningful goals and a clear roadmap.
 The decision was made to focus the organization’s efforts on two critical areas: maintaining its remaining customer base and recruiting new business.

 To accomplish these goals, the leadership team created UCGrowth, a strategic initiative to examine and reorganize the company structure, evaluate its go-to-market strategy, and regain commitment from the organization to succeed.
 UCGrowth was run internally and spearheaded by company leaders who engaged their employees by cascading the message and the mission down through their direct reports.
 Actions undertaken included personnel changes, procedural changes, and strategic changes to maintain existing clients and appeal to new ones.